MarcoStb1993/robot_statemachine/statemachine/README.md

 *Note*: When the robot is moving towards a waypoint, the specific waypoint can be manipulated but these changes will not be forwarded to the current navigation.
 So, changes made after the robot started to move towards the waypoint, will not be regarded until the waypoint and it's possible routine was finished.

-The [statemachine additions package](../statemachine_additions#statemachine-additions) features some exemplary [RViz configuration](http://wiki.ros.org/rviz/UserGuide#Configurations) files for the respective launch files that automatically include the GUI and **Plant Waypoint Tool** as well as adding the waypoint [interactive marker](http://wiki.ros.org/interactive_markers) topic to the display.
+The [RSM additions package](../rsm_additions#rsm-additions) features some exemplary [RViz configuration](http://wiki.ros.org/rviz/UserGuide#Configurations) files for the respective launch files that automatically include the GUI and **Plant Waypoint Tool** as well as adding the waypoint [interactive marker](http://wiki.ros.org/interactive_markers) topic to the display.

 *Note:* When saving the RViz configuration, the **Plant Waypoint Tool** sometimes does not get included in the configuration and has to be added each time RViz is started manually.
-To fix this, you need to add `- Class: statemachine::PlantWaypointTool` to your RViz configuration file by hand.
+To fix this, you need to add `- Class: rsm::PlantWaypointTool` to your RViz configuration file by hand.
 It has to be appended under *Visualization Manager: Tools* as can be seen in the snippet below.

 ```
 ...